Glencairn Museum News | Number 10, 2015

 In 1921 Pitcairn made national headlines when he purchased 23 panels of medieval stained glass from the renowned collection of Henry C. Lawrence at an auction in New York City.
 These panels were acquired as a source of information and inspiration for the growing number of artists and craftsmen Pitcairn was employing in his quest to rediscover the techniques of medieval glassmakers.
 As progress continued on the Cathedral, Pitcairn expanded his medieval glass purchases even further; in time his collection grew to include more than 260 panels.

 In 1922 Raymond Pitcairn established a factory in Bryn Athyn for producing stained glass windows for Bryn Athyn Cathedral.
 In the 1930s his glassworks also produced stained glass for Glencairn, the castle-like home he built adjacent to Cairnwood.
-The factory was located on what is now called Tomlinson Road (see aerial photo, Fig. 7).
+The factory was located on what is now called Tomlinson Road (see aerial photo, Figure 7).
 The glassworks operated continuously from July, 1922, until April, 1942, when it closed because of World War II.
 The building was torn down in 1952, but many of the tools and materials were preserved in an empty barn; they are now part of the collection of Glencairn Museum.
 All of the stained glass made for Bryn Athyn Cathedral and Glencairn were produced in the Bryn Athyn glass factory.

 In the first years of its operation, the glass factory was managed by John Larson.
 Assisting Larson at the factory were David Smith, a Swedish glassblower he had brought with him from New York, and Ariel Gunther, a young member of the Bryn Athyn New Church congregation whom Pitcairn had hired as an apprentice.
 Pitcairn had approached Gunther in 1922, just after he graduated from the Academy of the New Church Boys School in Bryn Athyn.
 During his interview, Pitcairn told Gunther that he should not accept the position unless he intended to make it his life’s work.
 He decided to accept the unusual offer, and proved an apt pupil.
 Gunther was closely involved in the experiments that took place during Larson’s tenure in Bryn Athyn.
 After Larson left the factory in 1925, Gunther took over its management until it closed in 1942.
 His memoir, Opportunity, Challenge, and Privilege, provides a detailed picture of the daily operation of the glassworks during the early years: